TUCTF/write-ups-2015/DefConQual15/mathwiz/README.md

 r.close()
 ```
 Unfortunately after several rounds the script was erroring out.
 The format of the question
 was being changed to include '[]' inplace of parentheses.
+To fix this, I simply replaced
+'[]' with their corressponding parentheses.
 Making this modification would
 work for a few more rounds and then a new error would occur.
 Same issue, '{}' instead of
 parenthese.
 After this fix '^' was being used to represent exponentiation so I replaced
 all '^' with '**'.
 The next trick was the usage of words to represent numbers.
 Doing a lookup